-Suggestion: When using the simulator within the school day setting, be sure to inform other faculty members about Ready-or-Not Tot® before assigning it to students.
+Suggestion: When using the simulator during the school day, be sure to inform other faculty members about Ready-or-Not Tot[®] before assigning it to students.
 The crying and cooing can be disruptive to other classes.
-If this is the case, you can instruct the students to bring the simulator to you and use the day care key.
 Other faculty members will be more cooperative if they are aware of the reasons for this educational activity, as well as the simulator's operations.
-These faculty members can be important allies to the success of this activity!
+These faculty members can be important allies to the success of this activity.